filiback100/PLU-simulator/README.md

 Så i created this one.

 Orignial version was made with PHP and a database in mySQL.
-But for a easier time taking the page online so others in the same situation like me.
+But for a easier time taking the page online so others in the same situation like me can use it.
 I rewrote the code and used a JS-object to store it all of the data about PLU-codes.

 The site is constructed in a simple fashion with some interactive functions like a streak-count, my tought being this would make it more fun to learn.

 I'm posting all of the PLU-codes down below if anyone wants to try it out.

-const pluKoder = {
   banan: 94011,
   "lök gul": 4666,
   "ananas ST": 4029,